 7.2 Work programme

 In consultation with their group of experts, rapporteurs should prepare a work programme which lists the tasks to be done, results anticipated, specific milestones, etc. (See [ITU-T A.1], Appendix I for details.)
 The work programme should be updated at every WP (or SG) meeting and documented in the report of the WP (or SG).
 Any changes to the work programme shall be clearly communicated to TSB for updating the work programme database.
+If a decision is made to add a new work item to the work programme, it should be documented in the report of the meeting using the template in Annex A of [ITU-T A.1].
+Note that this may not be necessary to document the continuation of existing work (e.g. an amendment or revision of an existing Recommendation).

 7.3 Progress reports

-Rapporteurs prepare a progress report as a TD for each SG meeting (or WP meeting, if a separate WP meeting addressing their Question is held before the next SG meeting) (see [ITU-T A.1], clause 2.3.3.6 f).
+Rapporteurs prepare a progress report as a TD for each SG meeting (or WP meeting, if a separate WP meeting addressing their Question is held before the next SG meeting) (see [ITU-T A.1], clause 2.3.3.6 .

 This report should reflect the activities, correspondence, conference calls or (physical or electronic) meetings of their rapporteur group since the last SG (or WP) meeting.
 If rapporteurs have held rapporteur group meetings and have made reports (see clause 8.11, below), they should not duplicate their content but make reference to them in this progress report.